angular-rust/angular-rust.github.io/content/_index.md

 ```

 If we run it again, we will see the same picture as before - nothing is happening.
 Let's configure our application window and show it.
-Change the `new` function of our application as shown bellows.
+Change the `new` method of our application as shown bellows.

 ```rust
 fn new() -> Self {